Hotchain-HOTX/Hotchain/doc/dnsseed-policy.md

 Expectations for DNS Seed operators
 ====================================

-Hotchain attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+Hotchain Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
 As such, DNS seeds must be run by entities which have some minimum level of trust within the HOTCHAIN community.